MarthL/sts/readme.md

-CollaboratorPage | In progress | Display just the collection atm ProfilePage    | In progress | Display some informations and need design ProjectsPage   | In progress | Display the informations and need design Light / Dark mode   | ✅       | -
+CollaboratorPage | In progress | Display just the collection atm ProfilePage    | In progress | Display some informations and need design ProjectsPage   | In progress | Display the informations and need design Loader    | To do | Check if BE is ok or not
+Light / Dark mode   | ✅       | -

 <br><br><br>